 Everyone loves music, so add year-end playlists to your family traditions!
 Have everyone make Spotify or YouTube playlists around a theme: favorite Christmas songs, most karaoke-able songs from musicals, or everyone’s most played tracks from throughout the year (even if it’s just the Greatest Showman or Hamilton soundtrack, no judgment here).
 When you’re done, create one master playlist with a few songs from everyone’s list to make one wild and diverse collection of songs!
 (Don’t be surprised if it’s a very eclectic mix — you’ll definitely be able to tell who picked what when it has Billie Eilish, Fleetwood Mac, Hall and Oates, BTS, and Outkast).

-2020 has been a challenging year for almost everybody in the U.S., but kids especially may be feeling blue this year, between virtual learning, social distancing, and a general upheaval of normal life.
-Add to this mix colder, darker weather and a lack of outdoor time and you’ve got the perfect recipe for a tough time getting through the festive season — which in some cases might even lead to holiday depression.
+What happens when you mix colder, darker weather and a lack of outdoor time?
+It's the perfect recipe for feeling blue.
+Many families experience a tough time getting through the festive season, and in some cases might even lead to holiday depression.

-We know this time of year can be hard even when we’re not in the middle of a pandemic, so we’ve put together some pointers to help you support your kids right now.
+We know this time of year can be hard for kids and parents alike, so we’ve put together some pointers to help you support your kids right now.

 Stick to a Routine